AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXFileType/FileName.md

 CAEXFileType.FileName Property
 ==============================
-AutomationML 2.1 APIGets and sets the FileName attribute of the CAEXFile
+Gets and sets the FileName attribute of the CAEXFile

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)